 The verdict is in.
 If we’re always shoving when we continue, it’s okay to fold more than half of the time to this 4-bet.
 Villain is not getting a great price here.
 4-Bet bluffing like a maniac, therefore, only works well against people who accidentally fold far too often.

-But What if some of Our Defends are Calls?
+But What If Some of Our Defends Are Calls?

 When out of position against a 4-bet, try to shove enough of the time to make Villain indifferent to 4-betting.
-You can add calls to your range too, but these will not hurt the EV of his bluff so much.
+You can add calls to your range too, but these will not hurt the EV of their bluff so much.

 This means that we should still try to shove 39% of the time and then add a few calling hands to the mix.